geobtaa/metadata/harvest.md

 permalink: /harvest.md/

 2\.
-METADATA HARVES & TRANSITION
+METADATA HARVEST & TRANSITION
 =======================

 This stage involves batch processing of the records, including harvesting, transformations, crosswalking information.
 This stage is carried out by the Metadata Coordinator, who may contact Task Force members for assistance.